-Whenever the government is unable to manage this subsidy amount or delay the payment (as happened most of the time due to fiscal constraints), it is added to the circular debt.
+Whenever the government is unable to manage this subsidy amount or delay the payment (as happened most of the times due to fiscal constraints), it is added to the circular debt.
 Additionally, there are some distortionary effects associated with these subsidies and price structure.

-First, this welfare move by the government is encouraging inefficient behaviour in some of the distribution companies.
+First of all, this welfare move by the government is encouraging inefficient behaviour in some of the distribution companies.
 If a different tariff is charged in different DISCOs, the profitable DISCOs will be in a position to sell adequate and affordable electricity to its consumers (Malik, 2012).

-Secondly, it is putting an extra burden on compliant consumers, through various surcharges, taxes, and tariff hikes.
-The consumer tariff notified in January 2019 created a financial gap of Rs.
-371.5 billion, to be covered through direct subsidies by the government, and through a surcharge, named as financial cost surcharge (Rs.
-0.43 per unit) to be charged from all the electricity consumers except the lifeline consumers21.
+Secondly, it is putting extra burden on compliant consumers, through various surcharges, taxes and tariff hikes.
+The consumer tariff notified in January 2019 created a financial gap of Rs 371.5 billion, to be covered through direct subsidies by the government, and through a surcharge, named as financial cost surcharge (Rs 0.43 per unit) to be charged from all the electricity consumers except the lifeline consumers.21

 Fig. 14.
-Final Residential Electricity Tariff Rs/kwh (including surcharges and three tariff hikes, 2019)
+Final Residential Electricity Tariff Rs/kwh (Including Surcharges and Three Tariff Hikes, 2019)